dumbledore/Albite.Serialization/README.md

 The main reason for existence is the inconsistent APIs on Windows Phone.

+# Building
+This repository does **NOT** contain the solution, only the projects.The solution is available at [Albite.Serialization.Solution](https://github.com/dumbledore/Albite.Serialization.Solution).

+In order to build it, clone the solution repo.
+It would fetch _this_ project as a _Git module_.

 ### What can it serialiaze?
 * Primitives
 * Arrays